openactive/website/README.md

 The `master` branch represents the current state of redirects on the live website.

+Note that redirects marked with "DO NOT EDIT" are essential for existing sytems or processes in the OpenActive ecosystem to function, and editing them will have unintended consequences.

 ## Deployment

 To deploy updates to the website redirection configuration, follow the steps below: